methnen/m-chart/docs/guide/README.md

 # User Guide

-M Chart is a WordPress plugin that lets you create interactive charts and graphs using a spreadsheet-style data entry interface.
+M Chart is a WordPress plugin that lets you create interactive charts and graphs using a spreadsheet-style data entry interface with a live chart preview.
 Charts can be embedded anywhere on your site via shortcode or the WordPress block editor.

 ## Quick Links